OrangeAppsRu/appodeal-cordova-nodex-plugin/README.md

-#Appodeal Cordova Plugin Max Dex
+#Appodeal Cordova Plugin No Dex

 This is official Appodeal Cordova plugin, created to support Appodeal SDK with Apache Cordova.
 This version supports android platform only.
 Use it in case if you receive "method ID not in [0, 0xffff]: 65536" build error with other versions.